 An effective IL program targets areas of student need, instead of blanketing everyone with the same information, and matches the principles of design thinking, a movement that says the design process begins with identifying desired outcomes.
 With your IL program, the desired outcome is to fill gaps in student IL knowledge.
-Design thinking was pioneered by Rolf Faste, a professor of industrial design at Syracuse University and later, professor of mechanical engineering and director of the Stanford Joint Program in Design.
+(Students may have knowledge they learned at another school or from their life experience, so don't assume gaps that aren't necessarily there, an idea outlined in "Dismantling Deficit Thinking" from In the Library with the Lead Pipe.)
+Design thinking was pioneered by Rolf Faste, a professor of industrial design at Syracuse University and, later, professor of mechanical engineering and director of the Stanford Joint Program in Design.
 Stanford University is still a leader in the movement, and its design school currently offers a crash course in understanding design thinking.

 The best source for studying the design-thinking approach as it relates to education is Grant Wiggins and Jay McTighe's Understanding by Design.
-The book itself is well worth a read, but the following are some major points from it to keep in mind as you create an IL program.
+The following are some major design-related points from it to keep in mind as you create an IL program.